UZ-Computer-Scientists/ndipoo-mobile/README.md

 			Ndipoo focuses on the sharing experience.
 Quickly find recent shares,
 			in-progress requests, and start sharing with one or multiple devices.
 	- **Works Across Platforms:**
-			Whether you use Android or iOS, Ndipoo allows sharing between any devicetype.
+			Whether you use Android or iOS, Ndipoo allows sharing between any device type.
 			Reach anyone easily with their phone number.